Lichtso/curve_cad/README.md

 This operator enables you to select splines in edit mode to duplicate, shift and connect them.

 ### Circle
-Sets the 3D cursor to the center of the circle formed by the selected segment.
+Add a bezier circle which completes the selected segment into a full circle.

 ### Length
 Measures the arc length of the selected bezier segments.

 ## Add > Toolpath